Foodfarmnewstv

 Plans are underway to scale the program to all 11 local government areas in Gombe State, with discussions ongoing between state and federal ministries.

-Mr. Ibrahim Salihu, the Chairman of Balanga Local Government Area (LGA), has urged the World Bank to extend its Agricultural and Nutritional Revitalization in Nigeria (ANRiN) project.
-Salihu emphasized the project's significant impact on addressing the nutritional needs of the local population while also boosting agricultural productivity and creating new economic opportunities.
+Mr. Ibrahim Salihu, the Chairman of Balanga Local Government Area (LGA) also urged the World Bank to extend its Agricultural and Nutritional Revitalization in Nigeria (ANRiN) project.
+Salihu emphasized the project's significant impact on addressing the nutritional needs of the local population, while also boosting agricultural productivity and creating new economic opportunities.

-During a meeting, Salihu highlighted the project's success in enhancing food security and improving the livelihoods of farmers in the region.
-"The ANRiN project has been instrumental in providing our people with the resources and training they need to grow more nutritious food and increase their income," he said.
+Salihu said that "The ANRiN project has been instrumental in providing our people with the resources and training they needed to grow more nutritious food and increase their income"

 Salihu noted that the ongoing challenges of malnutrition and food scarcity in Balanga necessitate an extension of the project.
 He argued that the continued support from the World Bank would ensure that families have access to essential nutrients, thereby fostering healthier communities and a more resilient agricultural sector.

-The Chairman also pointed out the project's role in facilitating partnerships between local farmers and agricultural experts, which has led to innovative farming practices and improved crop yields.
+The Chairman also pointed out that the project's role in facilitating partnerships between local farmers and agricultural experts has led to innovative farming practices and improved crop yields.
 "We must build on this momentum to create lasting economic opportunities for our people," Salihu added.

 Future Sustainability